Kylie Jenner Flashes Her Toned Abs In Sexy Crop Top With Travis Scott

 “As far as everyone knows, Kylie and Travis aren’t engaged, but that doesn’t mean they couldn’t have gotten secretly engaged!
 He calls her wifey and she likes to call him daddy.
 They are majorly in love and committed to each other,” an insider stated.

-However, neither Kylie Jenner nor Travis Scott have confirmed or denied any engagement rumors.
+However, neither Kylie Jenner nor Travis Scott has confirmed or denied any engagement rumors.